mnr/writing-wip/dimensions_living_book/pedicure.md

 In contrast, I have curated the look of someone who just stepped out of the woods.
 I trim my nails with a Swiss army knife, my pants are ripped in non-fashionable places, and I wear a shirt when I must.

 Greta goes to the hair stylist at Evergreen Meadows, but they don't do toenails or fingernails.
-Some community members get together on Tuesday afternoons and pull out a box of expired nail enamel, but nobody is trimming cuticles, exfoliating or de-callusing.
+Community members get together on Tuesday afternoons and pull out a box of expired nail enamel, but nobody is trimming cuticles, exfoliating or de-callusing.
 It's mani-pedi lite.
 (That may not be the technical terms for this type of thing, but mani-pedi's are not my field of expertise.)

 I create educational videos for LinkedIn Learning.
 I demonstrate assembling electronics to an overhead camera; similar to a baking show with an overhead mirror.
 Nobody wants to look at my dirty fingernails so my producer, Raye, insists I get a manicure.
 Sometimes I forget.